itsalb3rt/sheiley-shop-api/README.md

 # Development
 docker-compose -f docker-compose-dev.yml up -d
 ```

-:warning: Is important if you use docker, go to `root/system/config/config.php.ini` and change the `host` for `sheiley-shop-db`.

 :warning: If you do not use `Traefik`, remove the `labels` and the `networks` section of the `docker-compose.yml`